DDDDDelta/Deltas_Chess/README.md

 ## Acknowledgements

-- The developers and contributors of the SDL library for providing a powerful framework for graphics and user interface in C++.
+- The developers and contributors of the Qt Framework for providing a powerful framework for graphics and user interface in C++.
 - The creators and maintainers of the C++ programming language for its efficiency and object-oriented capabilities.